Xiaofei-it/ToyRoom/README.md

 * [DOMINO COMBINATION](doc/DOMINO_COMBINATION.md), illustrates how to merge the outputs of two Dominoes and combing two outputs of two Dominoes into one input for the following action.

-* [UTILITIES](doc/UTILITIES.md), contains the usage of the utilities provided by the ToyRoom/Shelly library.
+* [UTILITIES](doc/UTILITIES.md), contains the usage of the utilities provided by the ToyRoom library.

-* [METHODOLOGY](doc/METHODOLOGY.md), illustrates how to use the ToyRoom/Shelly library in action.
+* [METHODOLOGY](doc/METHODOLOGY.md), illustrates how to use the ToyRoom library in action.

-The ToyRoom/Shelly library provides several kinds of Dominoes, including the basic Domino, the Task Domino and the Retrofit Domino.
+The ToyRoom library provides several kinds of Dominoes, including the basic Domino, the Task Domino and the Retrofit Domino.

 The basic Domino provides the basic methods for performing various kinds of actions,